tarungarg/pyhotn-snake-ladder/README.md

 # python-snake-ladder
-Python snake and ladder game
+Python snake and ladder console game.
+Use below command to play
-user below comand to play game python play.py
+# python play.py